metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

    Directory containing log files including:

    ``log/db``
-      A symlink to the database which cylc uses to record the state of the suite.
+      The database which cylc uses to record the state of the suite.
    ``log/job``
       The directory where the :term:`job log files <job log>` live.
    ``log/suite``